nicholas0g/moodle-report-generator/README.md

 ```
 `mail_skip` can be used to filter out users with particular email, like your company email me@mycompany.org
 If you set `mail_skip="@mycompany.org"`, all the user with an email containing @mycompany.org will be ignored.
-Before running direcly for python make shure to install all the required pip packages in `requirements.txt`.
+Before running make shure to install all the required pip packages in `requirements.txt`.

 To use the cli simply run:
 ```